🃏 🀄

 What is Kazhutha?

 Kazhutha (கழுதை · കഴുത) is a traditional South Indian card game popular in Tamil Nadu and Kerala.
-The name literally means "Donkey" — the player who fails to empty their hand last earns that title and is eliminated from the game.
-It is a trick-taking game for 4 players using a standard 52-card deck, combining elements of skill, memory, and strategy.
+The name literally means "Donkey" — the player who fails to empty their hand last earns that title and is eliminated.
+It is a trick-taking game for 4 players using a standard 52-card deck, combining skill, memory, and strategy.

-Also known regionally as Donkey, Kalutai, or Kattai, the game rewards players who can read the table, manage their hand efficiently, and use the Vettu (cut) tactically to force opponents to pick up cards.
+Also known regionally as Donkey, Kalutai, or Kattai, the game rewards players who can read the table, manage hand efficiently, and use the Vettu (cut) tactically to force opponents into picking up cards.

 Setup